Traditional Jellied Eels - freshly cooked for your delectation

-Jellied eels are a traditional British dish that has its roots in the working-class culture of London's East End, although it has become less common in recent years.
-The dish consists of eels that have been chopped into bite-sized pieces and then simmered in a savory broth made from a combination of water, vinegar, and various spices.
-Once the eels are cooked to perfection, the broth is left to cool and set, creating a jelly-like consistency that encases the tender eel pieces.
+Jellied eels are a traditional British seafood dish that has deep historical roots within the working-class culture of London’s East End.
+It has become less common to see in recent years reflecting Britain’s changing demographics.
+This traditional dish consists of eels that have first been chopped into bite-sized pieces and then simmered in a savoury broth.
+The broth is made from a combination of water, vinegar and various spices.
+Once they are cooked to perfection, the broth is left to cool and set firm, creating a jelly-like consistency encasing the delicious tender pieces of the fish.

-The flavor profile of jellied eels is unique, with the eel meat absorbing the savory notes of the broth, resulting in a taste that is both rich and mildly sweet.
-The jelly adds an interesting textural element to the dish, providing a contrast to the soft, succulent eel.
-Traditionally, jellied eels are served cold, often with a side of mashed potatoes or crusty bread to complement the dish.
+The flavour profile of this dish is really rather unique, with the eel meat absorbing the savoury notes of the broth.
+This results in a taste that is rich, fishy and mildly sweet.
+The set jelly adds an interesting textural element to the dish, contrasting with the soft and succulent flesh of the fish.
+Traditionally, jellied eels were served cold in their liquor, often with a side of buttered mashed potatoes, or fresh crusty bread complementing the dish.

-While jellied eels may not be as widely enjoyed today as they were in the past, they remain a nostalgic and culturally significant part of London's culinary history.
-The dish reflects the resourcefulness of the working class, who turned an abundant and inexpensive local ingredient—eel—into a hearty and flavorful meal that has left a lasting mark on the city's gastronomic heritage.
-For those with adventurous palates and an appreciation for traditional fare, jellied eels offer a taste of London's culinary past.
+They remain a nostalgic and culturally significant part of London’s culinary history.
+This dish reflects the resourcefulness of the Cockney working class, who turned an abundant and inexpensive local ingredient into a healthy, hearty and super tasty meal.
+The dish has left a lasting mark on the city’s gastronomic heritage.
+Cooked daily, right here at Essex Oyster Company, for those with adventurous palates and an appreciation for traditional fare.
+This fish dish offers a true taste of London’s intriguing culinary past.

-Jellied Eels were historically a cheap readily available food source in London, becoming an East End favourite dish.
-Eating Jellied Eels will help contribute to your cell, brain and heart health.
+Jellied Eels are a healthy yet relatively cheap and readily available food often sourced from the river Thames in London.
+This is why they became an East End favourite dish.
+Eating them will help contribute to your cellular, brain and heart health too.

 Energy 369kJ / 89kcal